CHS GIRLS' SOCCER

 Using this information as a guideline should enable players to make appropriate nutritional decisions.

-Make sure that before any match you are fully hydrated (urine should be clear).
+Make sure that before any match you are fully hydrated (urine should be almost clear - if completely clear, you are most likely missing some electrolytes, salt, and/or minerals in your system).

 MORE ABOUT NUTRITION